 B) Right to vote during AGM and EGM: To exercise this right, owners will have to settle all of their outstanding service charges prior to the AGM or EGM.
 Those who fail to do so will not be allowed to cast a vote for any resolution.
 Each parcel of land (unit) will be entitled to one vote.
 A co-strata owner may vote by means of a jointly appointed proxy, or by appointing any one of the owners.
 For example, a proxy who is representing her husband who owns a unit will be able to cast a vote on his behalf.
 Do note that a proxy is not allowed to be a committee member if he/she is not an owner.

 C) Right to request for the review of Service Charges & Sinking Fund

 In the event where owners are unsatisfied with the fees being implemented by the management, including any increase in charges, they could apply for its review to the COB.
 The COB will then determine the right amount that should be charged or get a registered property manager to recommend the said amount.

 (D) Right to file a claim under the Strata Management Tribunal (SMT)

 You are protected under the SMT, where any dispute related to strata management falls under the jurisdiction of the SMT.
 The SMT was formed to provide feasible solutions for disputes regarding the failure to perform a function, duty or power imposed by SMA 2013.
 Disputes under the SMT can be handled at a minimum cost as no legal representation is allowed (thus eliminating high legal costs) and it has cheaper filing fees as compared with a court proceeding.
 However, the SMT has a pecuniary jurisdiction not exceeding RM250,000.

 And there you have it!
-To gain further perspective into strata living and what your responsibilities are as a strata owner, check out Top 6 must-knows for strata property owners.
+To gain further perspective into strata living and what your responsibilities are as a strata owner, check out Know your rights and obligations as a strata property owner.